-- I) To reduce the frequency and length of vehicle trips that contribute to poor air quality and greenhouse gas emissions, the Town shall: - Promote development in a compact urban form that encourages walking, cycling, and the use of public transit; - ii.
+- To reduce the frequency and length of vehicle trips that contribute to poor air quality and greenhouse gas emissions, the Town shall: - Promote development in a compact urban form that encourages walking, cycling, and the use of public transit; - ii.
 Promote a strategy where public parks are provided within 400 metres or a maximum 5 minute walk from all residents; and, - iii.
-Ensure that all neighbourhoods include permission for small-scale convenience retail and other appropriate neighbourhood servicing retail and service commercial uses.

-- m) To support reducing emissions in the transportation sector the Town will encourage the installation of a publicly accessible electric vehicle charging network across the Town. - n) The Town may prepare reports to monitor the Town's progress towards reducing emissions of air pollutants and greenhouse gases, and to increase awareness of initiatives to improve air quality and adapt to a changing climate. - o) Encourage and support York Region's process and implementation of tree protection, tree removal compensation, and street tree horticultural elements along new developments through the York Region Street Tree and Forest Preservation Guidelines and the York Region Street Tree and Horticultural Design Guidelines.
+Ensure that all neighbourhoods include permission for small-scale convenience retail and other appropriate neighbourhood servicing retail and service commercial uses. - m) To support reducing emissions in the transportation sector the Town will encourage the installation of a publicly accessible electric vehicle charging network across the Town. - n) The Town may prepare reports to monitor the Town's progress towards reducing emissions of air pollutants and greenhouse gases, and to increase awareness of initiatives to improve air quality and adapt to a changing climate. - o) Encourage and support York Region's process and implementation of tree protection, tree removal compensation, and street tree horticultural elements along new developments through the York Region Street Tree and Forest Preservation Guidelines and the York Region Street Tree and Horticultural Design Guidelines.

-Forest Resources
+Urban Forest Resources

-- p) The Town shall plan to assist in achieving the Region-wide targets of woodland cover to a minimum of 25% of York Region's total land area and a minimum of 40 percent tree canopy cover in East Gwillimbury by 2051.
+p) Within the Mount Albert Greenbelt Settlement Area, and within the Central Growth Area, the Town shall plan to achieve a minimum of 40 percent tree canopy cover by 2051.
 To support and increase the existing tree canopy, the Town will preserve, protect, manage, replace, and acquire, where appropriate, tree stands, hedgerows, woodlands, and forested areas within the municipal boundary.
-The Town shall promote and establish programs to achieve this target including: - i.
-Active tree planting on Town-owned lands, including within Town parks and undeveloped portions of the East Holland River floodplain; - ii.
+The Town shall promote and establish programs to achieve this target including:

+- Active tree planting on Town-owned lands, including within Town parks and undeveloped portions of the East Holland River floodplain; - ii.
 Infilling gaps within and between existing woodlots and in heavily forested areas; - iii.
 Encouraging a program of tree planting and tree preservation in all residential areas; and, - iv.
-Requiring compensation for tree removal as a result of development applications to the satisfaction of the Town and any other approval authority. - The Town may pass a Tree Protection By- law to ensure the long-term sustainability of the existing tree canopy cover, including the principle of "no net loss" of the existing tree canopy. - q) The Town will develop an Urban Forest Management Plan in consultation with York Region. - r) The Town may require a Tree Preservation Plan, prepared by a qualified professional, be submitted in support of any development proposal on land which contains trees.
+Requiring compensation for tree removal as a result of development applications to the satisfaction of the Town and Conservation Authority.

+The Town may pass a Tree Protection Bylaw to ensure the long-term sustainability of the existing tree canopy cover, including the principle of "no net loss" of the existing tree canopy.

+- q) The Town may require a Tree Preservation Plan, prepared by a qualified professional, be submitted in support of any development proposal on land which contains trees.
 The Tree Preservation Plan shall inventory and assess the present conditions of the trees on the site and shall make recommendations on tree preservation with the objective of maximizing the number of trees that will be conserved on site.
-To implement the findings of the Tree Preservation Plan the Town may require that the owner enter into an agreement whereby: - i.
-Only such trees which directly impede the construction of buildings and services be removed and the developer will replace them with trees of sufficient maturity to enhance the appearance of the development; and, - ii.
-A reasonable minimum number of trees and/or other suitable vegetation per lot be provided by the developer regardless of the state of the area prior to being subdivided. - s) The Town will encourage the replacement of trees lost to development with new trees planted elsewhere, generally on-site.
-Where a development application will result in a net loss of trees, the proponent shall compensate the Town for this loss of tree cover.
+To implement the findings of the Tree Preservation Plan the Town may require that the owner enter into an agreement whereby: - Only such trees which directly impede the construction of buildings and services be removed and the developer will replace them with trees of sufficient maturity to enhance the appearance of the development; and, - ii.
+A reasonable minimum number of trees and/or other suitable vegetation per lot be provided by the developer regardless of the state of the area prior to being subdivided. - r) The Town will encourage the replacement of trees lost to development with new trees planted elsewhere, generally on-site.
+Where a development application will result in a net loss of trees, the proponent shall compensate the

+Town for this loss of tree cover.
 In determining appropriate compensation, consideration should be given to the significance and value of the ecological function that the existing tree inventory provides, including carbon sequestration.